mozilla/extension-workshop/src/content/documentation/develop/build-a-secure-extension.md

 # Security best practices

 Here is a list of best practices you should follow to keep the users of your extension safe.
-If you don't follow these best practices your extension may fail the reviews on [addons.mozilla.org](https://addons.mozilla.org), preventing you from distributing your add-on or resulting in it being blocked from installation in Firefox.
+If you don't follow these best practices your extension may fail the reviews on [addons.mozilla.org](https://addons.mozilla.org) (AMO), preventing you from distributing your add-on or resulting in it being blocked from installation in Firefox.

 {% endcapture %}
 {% include modules/page-hero.liquid